 The obvious question: Does this new strain render the vaccine ineffective?

-“We don't have any evidence that current vaccines that are rolling out will not be effective against these strains,” said Dr. David Priest, Novant Health’s chief safety, equality and epidemiology officer.
+“We don't have any evidence that current vaccines that are rolling out will not be effective against these strains,” said Dr. David Priest, Novant Health’s chief safety, quality and epidemiology officer.
 “It doesn't mean in the future that vaccine adjustments wouldn't have to be made as we do with flu vaccine every year.
 But right now, the evidence is that our current vaccines will be protective against these strains as well.”

 Priest also noted that it’s not uncommon for RNA viruses to mutate and that scientists and physicians expect it.